mihara0320/GrabCAD/README.md

 ```

 ## Useage
-Open the link below for the game Fron-tend
+Open the link below for the game Front-end
 ```bash
 http://localhost:4200
 ```